eelkefierstra/p2p-kademlia-chat/tracker/docs/README.md

-# Installing the tracker
+# Setting up the tracker
-Run `setup.py install` for installing the tracker

 ## Firewall configuration
 To prevent the server from being hacked during the configuration, please